HERMITAGE REEF, TOBAGO

 Located off Speyside, Goat Island features a house nestled between two giant rocks.
 Coral reefs wrap right around the island.
 The most famous reef is called Angel Reef, which lies along the western bay; it is dominant in hard corals and is one of the more biodiverse reefs on the island.
 Japanese Gardens on the south side of the island is well-known for its colourful sponge communities.

-BOOBY ISLAND, TOBAGO
+ST GILES ISLAND, TOBAGO

-BREAKFAST BAY, TOBAGO
+ENGLISHMAN’S BAY, TOBAGO

 Privacy Preferences